 - pour around the stem (to target the roots).

-The above tincture can be used for any desired plant product, for example -to repel insects, macerate an insect repellent & spray liquid onto leaves.
+The above tincture can be used for any desired plant product, for example – to repel pests, macerate a plant which contains a repellent & spray liquid onto leaves.

 - Main image: The New York Times.
 2013.
 The Hidden World Under Our Feet.
 [ONLINE] Available at: https://www.nytimes.com/2013/05/12/opinion/sunday/the-hidden-world-of-soil-under-our-feet.html.
 [Accessed 21 September 2019].

 - Eco Farming Daily.
 2019.
 Building the Microbial Bridge for Soil Health.
 [ONLINE] Available at: https://www.ecofarmingdaily.com/build-soil/soil-life/soil-microbes/building-the-microbial-bridge-to-support-nutrient-availability/.
 [Accessed 21 September 2019].

 - BioAg.
 2020.
 Top 5 tips for spring pasture.
 [ONLINE] Available at: https://www.bioag.com.au/top-5-tips-for-spring-pasture/.
 [Accessed 13 January 2020].